 Never make your safari at noon, when the sun shines in full force.
-All animals hiding to evade the heat and there is a very meagre change of spotting wild animals.
+All animals hiding to evade the heat and there is a very meagre chance of spotting wild animals.
 Plan your safari either in the afternoon or early morning.

 2 weeks in Sri Lanka – exploring Southern Sri Lanka

 Beaches such as Hambantota, Tangalle, and Mirissa all are located in southern Sri Lanka, and they are some of the best beaches in the region.
-All beaches are very clean, wide and far less crowded than west coast beaches.
+All the beaches are very clean, wide and far less crowded than the west coast beaches.
 Usually, we suggest our customers stay in Mirissa not only because of the pristine beaches but also because of the whale watching tour.

 Mirissa is the whale watching the centre of Sri Lanka and as much as 90% travellers set off on the whale watching tours start their journey in Mirissa.
 Because the chances of spotting a large number of blue and sperm whales are very high here.
 Another striking fact about whale watching in Mirissa is, it does not take more than 2 hours for the entire scene.

-Whale watching tours are organized only on the specific period of the year, so check on the article to know more about Sri Lanka whale watching tour.
+Whale watching tours are organized only on the specific period of the year, so check on the article to know more about Sri Lanka whale watching the tour.
 So check it out before you crafting your 2 weeks Sri Lanka itinerary and plan accordingly.
-If you travel during the period that is not suitable for whale watching tour, I feel there is no need to spend a night in Mirissa.
+If you travel during the period that is not suitable for a whale watching tour, I feel there is no need to spend a night in Mirissa.

 Accommodation in Mirissa

 Mirissa is not a beach holiday destination where luxury seekers hang around; therefore do not expect to find large hotels here.
-You might be able to find several accommodation facilities providing budget accommodation and luxury accommodation, but most of them have only very limited room count.
+You might be able to find several accommodation facilities providing budget accommodation and luxury accommodation, but most of them have only a very limited room count.

 2 weeks in Sri Lanka – beach holiday